+(a)

-- At any time during a crediting period, the Project Developer shall ensure that the quantity of the PERs and GS-VERs with respect to the project is less than or equal to the project's expected carbon stocks (PERs and actual carbon stocks (GS-VERs). - Incidents, or events, that effect compliance with requirement (a) shall be reported to The Gold Standard.
+- At any time during a crediting period, the Project Developer shall ensure that the quantity of the PERs with respect to the project is equal or less than to the project's expected carbon stocks. - At any time during a crediting period, the Project Developer shall ensure that the quantity of GSVERs the with respect to the project is equal or higher (not less) to the project's expected carbon stocks. - (b) Incidents, or events, that affect compliance with requirement (a) shall be reported to The Gold Standard.
 If they occur outside a certification process, the incidents or events shall be reported to The Gold Standard Secretariat no more than 30 days after their discovery.
-The template 'Carbon Performance' shall be used for this reporting. - If compliance with requirement (a) is not maintained, the Project Developer shall demonstrate to The Gold Standard Secretariat how the project will realistically recover appropriate levels of carbon stocks to comply with requirement (a).

-The Project Developer shall use one or more of the following approaches:

-- retiring/locking of Planned Emissions Reductions or GS-VERs from the project which are not yet transferred or retired/locked - purchasing of GS-VERs or GS-CERs from any other Gold Standard certified projects (these can also be from other project types such as renewable energy) - replanting of an appropriate planting area and recovery of the project carbon stocks over

-- time - planting of new areas to generate further GS-VERs

-7.5 During the period where the project owner is not in compliance with requirement (a), an equal number of PERs or GS-VERs from The Gold Standard Compliance Buffer will be put 'on-hold'.
-Further PERs or GS-VERs shall only be issued for the project after the project owner has complied with requirement (a).

-If the Project Developer after 5 years cannot demonstrate that compliance with requirement (a) will occur, the project owner shall follow the Non-Conformity process as per Gold Standard for the Global Goals Principles & Requirements.

-7.6 Bundled Planned Emissions Reductions - Gold Standard allows for the 'bundling' of Planned Emissions Reductions with other GS-VERs and GS-CERs.
+The template 'Carbon Performance' shall be used for this reporting. - (c) If compliance with requirement (a) is not maintained, the project will be in a performance shortfall scenario.
+The Project Developer shall follow the requirements in the Shortfall Scenario Guidelines and shall demonstrate to The Gold Standard Secretariat how the project will realistically address the performance shortfall and recover appropriate levels of carbon stocks to comply with requirement (a). - (d) The Project Developer shall use one or more of the following approaches according to the requirements in the Shortfall Scenarios Guidelines: - retiring/locking of Planned Emissions Reductions or GSVERs from the project which are not yet transferred or retired/locked - purchasing of GSVERs or GSCERs from any other Gold Standard certified projects (these can also be from other project types such as renewable energy) - replanting of an appropriate planting area and recovery of the project carbon stocks over time - planting of new areas to generate further GSVERs - 7.6 During the period where the project owner is not in compliance with requirement (a), an equal number of PERs or GSVERs from The Gold Standard Compliance Buffer will be put 'on-hold'.
+Further PERs or GSVERs shall only be issued for the project after the project owner has complied with requirement (a).
+If the Project Developer after 5 years cannot demonstrate that compliance with requirement (a) will occur, the project owner shall follow the Non-Conformity process as per Gold Standard for the Global Goals Principles & Requirements. - 7.7 Bundled Planned Emissions Reductions Gold Standard allows for the 'bundling' of Planned Emissions Reductions with other GSVERs and GSCERs.
 The applicability, eligibility and Requirements can be found in the Gold Standard Bundled PER Guidelines & Requirements.